Octalogic-Tech/octalogic-blog/content/post/API-Protocol-Smackdown-Which-One-Reigns-Supreme.md

 tags:
   - api
 seo:
-  title: 'API Protocol Smackdown: Which One Reigns Supreme?'
+  title: "API Protocol Smackdown: Which One Reigns Supreme?"
   description: >-
     Choosing the right protocol is critical for the app's success.
 Consider performance, scalability, security, implementation, and maintenance
-  image: ''
+  image: ""
   imageWidth: 0
   imageHeight: 0
 isHeroPost: true